Advanced Wildcard Patterns Most People Don’t Know

 One of the common uses for brace expansion is searching for multiple options (hence its other name alternation):-

-$ echo {cat,dog}
+$ echo {cat,dog} cat dog

 Where things can get a little complicated is when normal wildcards are mixed with alternation.
-What happens when a * wildcard is used with a brace expansion?
+What happens when a *

-cat dawg dg dig dog doug dug
+$ echo {cat,d*} cat dawg dg dig dog doug dug

 You may ask how echo ended up showing only valid files if the brace expansion happens before looking for files?
-Why didn’t it show the infinite possibilities implied by d*?
+Why didn’t it show the infinite possibilities implied by d*

-The answer is that * is a regular wildcard pattern and so it was processed after the brace expansion, and therefore applied to the filenames in the current directory, before it got to the echo command.
-This is in contrast to the earlier examples which listed all permutations of the brace expansion.
+is a regular wildcard pattern and so it was processed after the brace expansion, and therefore applied to the filenames in the current directory, before it got to the echo

 To illustrate, what the above example shows is a brace expansion that produces two permutations:-